 The Mercantile on Main

 The newest addition to Rochester’s renowned food scene features a flavor for every palate.
 The Mercantile on Main is Rochester's first food hall and one of the largest food halls in upstate New York.
-The Mercantile on Main is a curated collection of some of the best food and drink this town has to offer with the help of its seven kitchen vendors.
+The Mercantile on Main is a curated collection of some of the best food and drink this town has to offer with the help of its kitchen vendors.

 Nick Tahou Hots - The Home of the Garbage Plate